archethic-foundation/archethic-docs/docs/learn/sharding/replication-attestation.md

 ### Client notifications

-When a transaction is submitted, the welcome node will transfer this transaction to the validation nodes and return to the client a pending status.
+When a transaction is submitted, the welcome node will transfer this transaction to the validation nodes and return a pending status to the client.
 The client would have to subscribe to notifications about the completion of the transaction.
 Once the transaction will be validated and the validation nodes by notifing the welcome will notify the clients asynchronously.